progmaticltd/homebox/docs/installation.md

 ### 2. Describe your configuration

-This step is detailed in the configuration.md document.
+This step is detailed in the next section.
 The second step is to start the installation procedure

 ## Your router